mikz/jsrun/docs/index.md

 - ⚡ **Async First**: Support JavaScript [Promises][promise] and [async function][async function] in Python [asyncio][asyncio]
 - 🔒 **Isolated Sandbox**: Runtime is a V8 isolate that has no I/O access by default
 - 🎛️ **Resource Controls**: Prevent abuse by setting per-runtime heap memory limits and execution timeouts
-- 🧵 **Thread-Safe**: Run multiple runtimes in parallel on different Python threads
+- 🧵 **Parallelism**: Run multiple runtimes in parallel on different Python threads
 - 📦 **Module Support**: ES modules with custom loaders and resolvers
 - ⚙️ **WebAssembly**: Execute WebAssembly (WASM) directly in native runtime
 - 🎯 **Typing**: Comprehensive type hints for PyO3 bindings